 The end of the Human-Covenant War did not end conflict between species or even within species.
-Since the war was ended by the Great Schism, fighting between the Jiralhanae and Sangheili were initially significant and resulted in the destruction of much of the former Covenant fleets.
+Since the war was ended by the Great Schism, fighting between the Jiralhanae and Sangheili was initially significant and resulted in the destruction of much of the former Covenant fleets.
 As might of the Covenant faded, however, so did much of the conflict of the Great Schism.
 While the conflict never had an official end, most of the fighting had ended within a year of the end of the Human-Covenant War.

 REBUILDING THE FLEET